If a member of your team asked you how to measure brand awareness, would you be able to tell him or her how to do it? If your answer is no, it’s OK.

 - Brand mentions.
 A brand mention is anytime someone mentions your brand name on the web, including links, @mentions, and text (when someone forgets to tag you).

-- Social shares.
+- Social media shares.
 You can measure how many social shares and what social media channels are being used to share.
 Remember to ask yourself if you would share your own content.
 If your answer is yes, social shares is a good metric for you.

 - Website traffic.
 Measuring your website traffic is a foolproof way to measure brand awareness.
 You can track and evaluate which methods of your marketing strategy are driving the most and least amount of traffic to your website.

-The metrics you choose to measure your brand awareness goals need to be relevant to those goals.
+The metrics you choose to measure your goals need to be relevant to those goals.
 If you choose a metric that doesn’t make sense you'll never see accurate results and may get discouraged with your efforts.

 For example, if your goal is to get people talking about your brand online, measuring an increase in website traffic isn’t a good metric.
 Measuring brand mentions, on the other hand, is.